 Right now I’m just getting the forecast updates and the latest NHC forecasts still shows Rita as a very strong Tropical Storm.
 Not expecting a direct hit but it will still be a hurricane just off shore with hurricane wind gusts and storm surge.

 It is so close to being called Hurricane Rita right now but the Hurricane Hunters are on their way to the storm to verify the strength off the storm.

-I had a fun drive to Key West, FL my friends place that I stayed at to document Tropical Storm Rita as it became Hurricane Rita.
+I had a fun drive to Key West, FL from my friend Mark Rackleys place that I stayed with to document Tropical Storm Rita as it became Hurricane Rita.
 I interviewed the Mayor of Key West and the police chief along with documenting the some last minute board up work.
 The winds are starting to pick up here in Key West.

 9/21/2005 blog update, yesterday was a insane busy day.
 I just made it home to Burnsville, MN and have yet to get any sleep but need to write about what happened yesterday.